 The Company was incorporated in the Cayman Islands as an exempted company with limited liability on 19 August 2015 under the Companies Law of the Cayman Islands.
 The Company acts as an investment holding company.
-The activities of its principal subsidiaries and an associate are set out in notes 23 and 24 to the consolidated financial statements, respectively.
+The activities of its principal subsidiaries are set out in note 23 to the consolidated financial statements.